 Humberto da Mata

-I’ve been interested in manual activities since quite young, as a child I really liked painting, paper pulp experiments, origami, cutting shapes in colored paper.
-I have always been aesthetically stimulated and studying in a Waldorf school when I was a child presented me to the possibility of artistic creation at an early age.
+I’ve been interested in manual activities since I was quite young.
+As a child, I really liked painting, paper pulp experiments, origami, and cutting shapes in colored paper.
+I have always been aesthetically stimulated, and studying in a Waldorf school when I was a child presented me with the possibility of artistic creation at an early age.

-I graduated in architecture and worked a few years in the field, but the day to day of architecture didn’t please me, in the experiences I had there wasn’t much creative freedom.
+I graduated in architecture and worked for a few years in the field, but the day-to-day of architecture didn’t please me; in the experiences I had, there wasn’t much creative freedom.
 I still do some isolated work in architecture; It is a field I’m still interested in today.

-After going to a workshop held by Humberto and Fernando Campana, I got in contact with a very free way of thinking design, this experience showed me that small-scale objects are more dynamic for my creative expression.
-After that I moved to São Paulo, worked with them for a short period and then started to create and produce my own pieces.
+After going to a workshop held by Humberto and Fernando Campana, I got in contact with a very free way of thinking about design.
+This experience showed me that small-scale objects are more dynamic for my creative expression.
+After that, I moved to São Paulo, worked with them for a short period, and then started to create and produce my own pieces.

-The inspiration comes from various sources; the work itself (the day-to-day in the studio, learning to manipulate the materials in different ways) and the will to develop a more powerful work.
-I am also researching a lot of sculpture artists and how they deal with materiality in their work.
+The inspiration comes from various sources: the work itself (the day-to-day in the studio, learning to manipulate the materials in different ways) and the will to develop a more powerful work.
+I am also researching a lot of sculptural artists and how they deal with materiality in their work.

-In the mornings I work a little from home, mainly emails and phone messages.
-In the afternoon I go to my studio and work with office tasks and the atelier, this distribution varies a lot from period to period.
+In the mornings, I work a little from home, mainly on emails and phone messages.
+In the afternoon, I go to my studio and work with office tasks and the atelier; this distribution varies a lot from period to period.
 Often, I work at night – this period is, for me, the best for creation and the quietest when I need total focus.

-I have started with hand weaved and stitched pieces, some of them still in production after 10 years of studio.
-After some years, I also started to work with ceramics and paper pulp, these moldable materials give me a lot of formal freedom and new possibilities of typologies.
+I have started with hand-woven and stitched pieces, some of them still in production after 10 years in the studio.
+After some years, I also started to work with ceramics and paper pulp; these moldable materials give me a lot of formal freedom and new possibilities of typologies.

 Don’t be afraid to experiment and try new ideas.
 Study what has been produced and seek inspiration from various sources.